AAAlex-123/SML-compiler-runtime/README.md

 # SML-compiler-runtime

 A compiler for a very simple, BASIC-like language along with a Runtime Environment for executing the machine code produced by the compiler.
+Examples of the high-level-language, the generated machine code and the result of execution can be found in the `example_files` directory.

 ## Runtime Environment (SML_Executor)